This article was originally published on September 2, 2022. It was last updated on September 27, 2022.

 How to prepare

-As legislation like CA SB 1162 increases urgency around pay transparency and pay gap reporting, here are some steps you can take to prepare.
+As legislation like the California pay transparency law increases urgency around pay transparency and pay gap reporting, here are some steps you can take to prepare:

 1. Build better pay ranges by analyzing salaries of current employees relative to proposed pay ranges.
 Flag outliers and discrepancies, then refresh salary ranges to ensure what you’re posting is in line with what you’re paying employees.

 2. Identify employees above and below their job’s stated pay, which can inform compensation decisions in time for merit increases.

 3. Audit your compensation program to ensure your pay policies are working as you intend them to, in a consistent and equitable way across teams and departments.

 4. More pay transparency requires more proactive communication throughout the organization.
 Explain to managers and employees how your compensation program works and actions you will take to remediate inconsistencies and inequities.

 5. Start assessing whether you’re providing equal opportunity to all employees across the organization.
 This requires that you ask and analyze tough questions about potential opportunity gaps, such as:

 - Do you have diverse representation at all levels of the company, including higher-paying leadership roles?

 - Are you building diverse pipelines to management positions?